oluaju/vol_machine/README.md

 ![uV_LSTM_predictions.png](/resources/images/uV_LSTM_predictions.PNG)

 Observation:
-* From the above plotted results of Univariate nth day forecasting, RNN Recurrent Neural Network model predicts both direction and scale with reasonably high accuracy. in the above example, we predicted 5th day values using past 5 day window of data.
+* From the above plotted results of Univariate nth day forecasting, RNN Recurrent Neural Network model predicts both direction and scale with reasonably high accuracy. in the above example, we predicted 5th day ahead using past 5 day window of data.

 3. Do the cointegrated relationships significantly impact the multi-step forecast of the IVS?